elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 ---

-### Explain, the function and syntax of the function bind() method?
+### Explain the function and syntax of the function bind() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The bind method creates a new function that, when called, has its “this” keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
-Bind returns a new function that can be invoked later in the code, while maintaining the desired context binding.
+  <div><strong>Interview Response:</strong> The bind method generates a new function that, when called, sets the "this" keyword to the provided value, with a specified sequence of arguments preceding any arguments provided when the new function gets invoked.
+Bind creates a new function that may be called later in the code while keeping the desired context binding.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />